 imbalance in the brain.
 This can happen on its own or along with environmental factors,

-such as unexpected life events or long-lasting (chronic) stress.
+such as unexpected life events or long-lasting stress.

 Mood disorders can run in families.
-It is believed that many factors are involved.
+Researchers believe that many factors are involved.

-The factors that produce the trait or condition are usually both inherited (genetic) and environmental.
+The factors that produce the trait or condition are often both inherited and environmental.

 They involve a mix of genes from both parents.
 If a mother passes a mood disorder

 trait to her children, a daughter is more likely to have the disorder.
 If a father

-passes a mood disorder trait to his children, a son is more likely to
+passes a mood disorder trait to his children, a son is more likely to have the disorder.

 Anyone can feel sad or depressed at times.
-But mood disorders are more intense and
+But mood disorders are more intense.
+They

-Sometimes life’s problems can trigger depression.
-Difficult situations for a teen
+Sometimes life’s problems can cause depression.
+Tough situations for a teen include:

 It can be hard for a teen to cope with these situations.
 These stressful life events